-CITADEL, FORTIFICATIONS and GATES
+CITADEL, FORTIFICATIONS AND GATES

-Quebec is still a fortress, originally garrisoned by the soldiery of Britain and at present by Canada's own regular troops, and though not now garrisoned by the soldiery of Britain from the bastion of the Citadel there still floats the Union Jack, symbol of her power.
+QUEBEC is still a fortress, and though not now garrisoned by the soldiery of Britain, from the bastions of the citadel, there still floats the red cross banner, symbol of her power.
 Perhaps the most impressive view of what has been termed the "Gibraltar of America" is that from Dufferin Terrace.
-From this commanding position, half way up the slope of the historic rock, a fine view is had of the Citadel and the fortifications, which enwall it and its forty acres of parade ground, bastions and entrenchments on the highest point of Cape Diamond.
+From this commanding position, half way up the slope of the historic rock, a fine view is had of the citadel and the fortifications, which enwall it and its forty acres of parade ground, bastions and entrenchments on the highest point of Cape Diamond.
 Approached almost from any quarter, however, the fortress of Quebec inspires the visitor with awe.
 The fortifications are omnipresent.
 No matter from what point you look towards the ancient city, for eight or ten miles away, they are there still with their geometry outlined against the sky.
-Entrance to the fortress is gained by what is called the Citadel Hill and the Chain Gate, which gives access to the ditches, and by Dalhousie Gate which ushers the visitor to the heart of the Citadel.
-Passing across the parade ground, looking out upon the guard room and the officers and men's quarters, the King's Bastion is gained, where the glorious spectacle, already referred to, bursts upon the delighted spectator.
+Entrance to the fortress is gained by what is called the Citadel Hill and - the Chain Gate, which gives access to the trenches, and by Dalhousie Gate, which ushers the visitor to the heart of Passing across the parade ground, looking the citadel. out upon the guard room and the officers' and men's quarters, the King's Bastion is gained, where the glorious spectacle, already referred to, bursts upon the delighted spectator.
 But hardly less fine is the outlook from the other parapets and eminences within the grim fortress.
-Behind the walls are casemated barracks for the troops, and these are loopholed for musketry, so as to command the ditches, while on the summits are cannon commanding all approaches to the city landward, and on the opposite side are batteries commanding the harbor.
-Powerful guns of large calibre and including guns of modern construction are here mounted, as also a huge Palliser.
-Across the Citadel square are the Governor General's Residence and the Officer's Quarters and Mess; stores for ammunition, stables and other buildings occupy the western portion of the square.
-Among the latter is the Artillery Museum, situated beneath the Commandant's Office, will well repay a visit.
+Behind the walls are casemated barracks for the troops, and these are loopholed for musketry, so as to command the trenches, while on the summits are cannon commanding all approaches to the city landward, and on the opposite side are batteries commanding the harbor.
+Two Armstrong guns are here mounted, as also a huge Palliser.
+Across the citadel square are the officers' quarters; stores for ammunition, stables and other buildings occupy the western portion of the square.
 The King's Bastion is over three hundred and fifty feet above the St. Lawrence.
-The French originally had wooden fortifications on Cape Diamond, and spent so much money upon them and upon the other defences of the city, together with what was boodled by Bigot and his assistants, that Louis XIV is reported to have asked whether the fortificatons of Quebec were built of gold.
-The first under British rule were constructed by the Royal Engineers, and fell into decay at the end of the century..
-Their reconstruction dates back to 1823, and was carried out according to plans submitted to and approved by the Duke of Wellington. at a cost of about \$25,000,000.
-The guard rooms are located in the Dalhousie Gate, the barracks are casemated, and many of the other buildings are considered bomb-proof.
-The details of the alleged private underground passages communicating with certain localities without the fortress are, of course, secrets that the military authorities keep to themselves.
-At the easterly end of the officers' quarters, a substantial row of stone buildings overlooking the river, are the Viceregal quarters, where the Governor-General of Canada and his family reside during a part of the summer season in each year.
-In the centre of the square, tourists are shown a small brass cannon, captured by the British at Bunker's Hill, To the west of the Citadel are the Plains of Abraham, where was fought the decisive battle of 13th September, 1759.
-Three Martello towers, built in 1812, are to be seen, constructed weak towards the city, so as easily to be destroyed in the event of capture, and strong on the outer sides, having cannon mounted.
-Immense military stores are constantly kept ready for use at a moment's notice.
-In the event of the capture of the city, it would easily be destroyed from the Citadel.
-The Royal Canadian Artillery is now quartered there and seems but a handful in the immense fortress.
-It was by means of the halyard of the flag-staff on the King's Bastion that the American sympathizers, General Theller and Colonel Dodge, in October, 1838, made their escape from the
+The French originally had wooden fortifications on Cape Diamond, and spent so much money upon them and upon the other defences of he city, ttogether with what was boodled by Bigot and his assistants, that Louis XIV is reported to have asked whether the fortifications of Quebec were built of gold.
+The first under British rule were constructed by the